DEIB-GECO/VarSum/README.md

 }
 ```
 where `columns` and `rows` contain the table headers and rows respectively.
-A field `notice` may be optionally present to inform of characteristics of the requested data that can lead to unexpected results or to provide complementary details.
+A field `notice` may be optionally present to inform about the characteristics of the requested data that can lead to unexpected results, or to provide complementary details.
 This happens when one or more of the following conditions is verified:

 - A part of the population selected by the user cannot be used to produce the result because of unkown/unrecognized cathegorical values.